adalpari/adalpari.github.io/_posts/2017-11-14-Clean-Code.md

 - Use indentation to better visualize blocks.
 - Avoid colapsing blocks with one line.
 Use new line, indentation and braces for each block.
 - When you need to break one line, break by operators and put them in new line. _E.g: && on ifs, + on string breaks.._

+## 6. Objects and Data Structures
+- Don't expose details of your objects.
+Try to be as muchs __abstract__ as possible. __Hide the data and expose methods__ to operate with it. _E.g.
+List, Map.._
+- Use polymorphism or procedural call depending on the context.
+    - Polimorphysm: all objects contain it's own methods.
+If you add a new object, the other will be unaffected, but if you add a new method, all objects will be affetced.
+    - Procedural: Single method handles all object posibilities.
+If you add a new method, all objects will be unaffected, but if you add a new object, all methods will be affected.
+- _Law of Demeter_: use only methods and objects you directly know.
+Avoid to interact with classes or methods out of the scope. _Talk with friends, not with strangers_.
+- Use _DataTrasfer_ objects to handle all the data related with an object.
+The object will only have, private fields, constructor and getters/setters.